mvallim/kubernetes-under-the-hood/documentation/objective.md

-## Kubernetes Journey - Up and running out of the cloud
+## Up and running out of the cloud

 Hello there!